-- Step 3: Say, "Sit" as you move your hand in a slow motion back toward the dog's tail and slightly up.
+- Step 3: Say "sit" as you move your hand in a slow motion back toward the dog's tail and slightly up.
 This should make them naturally fall into a seated position.

 - Step 4: Praise them and give them the treat.

-Why using a clicker can be really beneficial.
+Why using a clicker can be beneficial

 When you reward your dog during training, you often give them treats.
 But how often are you ready with a treat at the exact moment your dog does the right behavior?
-Sometimes, if something goes wrong, you'll be fumbling with treats for a few seconds, which means you lose the valuable immediacy that will link the command with the behavior in your dog's brain.
+Sometimes, if something goes wrong, you'll be fumbling with treats for a few seconds, which means you lose the valuable immediacy that will link the cue with the behavior in your dog's brain.

 With a clicker, the goal is to click RIGHT as the appropriate behavior occurs.
 So when a dog works on sit, you "click" right as their butt hits the floor, so they understand when the correct behavior happened.

-Progressing your dog's sit.
+Progressing your dog's "sit"

-As your pup gets better and better, start to remove the guide.
+As your pup gets better and better, start to remove the guide, which is known as "fading the lure."
+This should be initiated gradually and still done in a way that sets up your dog to succeed.
 If you're using a treat lure, try to get to a place where you're not holding the treat, just doing the hand gesture.
 If you're physically guiding your dog, start by taking one hand away, then take both.

 Ideally, you'll want your dog to sit on just a verbal cue, with little to no guidance from you.
 Once they master that, you're ready to move on to more advanced tricks!
 For continued training, practice sitting in a variety of spaces, indoor and outdoor, and on different types of surfaces, like hardwood, and grass, for example.